Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 In general, XRT APIs can encounter two types of errors:

        - Synchronous error: Error can be thrown by the API itself.
-These types of errors should be checked against all APIs (strongly recommended).
+The host code can catch these exception and take necessary steps.
        - Asynchronous error: Errors from the underneath driver, system, hardware, etc.

 XRT provides an ``xrt::error`` class and its member functions to retrieve the asynchronous errors into the userspace host code.
 This helps to debug when something goes wrong.